andrew/ultimate-awesome/README.md

 - [awesome-nas](https://github.com/AwesomeDog/awesome-nas) - A curated list of NAS(Network-attached storage) resources and projects.
 - [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges (SIGKDD Exploration)".
 - [awesome-AI4Drug-papers](https://github.com/Beastlyprime/awesome-AI4Drug-papers) - A collection of AI for Drug Design related papers and corresponding code sources (in progress).
+- [awesome-finance](https://github.com/brandonhimpfen/awesome-finance) - A curated list of tools, platforms, datasets, libraries, research resources, and learning materials for finance.
 - [awesome-open-source-space-data-apis](https://github.com/brandonhimpfen/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
 - [awesome-vue-zh](https://github.com/chinanf-boy/awesome-vue-zh) - 🇨🇳翻译: <awesome-vue> vue.js 惊喜派对🎉 ❤️ 校对 🀄️.
 - [awesome-LLM-security](https://github.com/christiancscott/awesome-LLM-security) - A compendium of threat modeling and security testing resources for LLMs and GenAI agents.
 - [awesome-dj-producer](https://github.com/classcompliant/awesome-dj-producer) - Manually curated collection of tools, resources and tutorials for nerdy DJs and Producers.
 - [awesome-advent](https://github.com/cmpscabral/awesome-advent) - A curated list of advent articles.
 - [fucking-awesome-zsh-plugins](https://github.com/Correia-jpv/fucking-awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
-With repository stars⭐ and forks🍴.
-- [fucking-public-apis](https://github.com/Correia-jpv/fucking-public-apis) - A collective list of free APIs.
 With repository stars⭐ and forks🍴.
 - [awesome-siem](https://github.com/cybersader/awesome-siem) - SIEM, Visibility, and Event-Driven Architecture Curated Solutions.
 Build a cost-effective threat detection and log management system.
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
 - [awesome-dlab](https://github.com/dlab-berkeley/awesome-dlab) - 😎 Awesome lists about all kinds of topics and tools interesting to D-Labbers.